 Astro → PUBLIC_X (import.meta.env.PUBLIC_X)

 Vercel env scopes are Development / Preview / Production.
-Tick only Preview → Production deploy is still undefined.
+Tick only Preview and your production domain stays undefined.
+Variables never propagate across scopes automatically.

-5. Trying to use server-only env on the client
+5. Trying to read a server-only env on the client

-6. Trailing whitespace / newline in env value
+6. Trailing whitespace or newline in the value

-How to spot it: Manual trim fixes it.
+How to spot it: trimming the value in the dashboard fixes it.
+Re-paste from Supabase carefully.

 Shortest path to fix